miayam/miayam.github.io/_posts/2017-09-16-day25-javascript-challenge.md

 ## Event propagation

-Event propagation is a process of handling multiple event listeners triggered by a single event because of both nesting and nested elements listen to the same event type ('click' for example).
+Event propagation is a process of handling multiple event listeners triggered by a single event because of both event listeners on nesting and nested elements listen to the same event type ('click' for example).
 Let's say we attach event listener to both parent and child elements:

 {% highlight html %}